promyaaa/awesome-project-manager/readme.txt

 Projects

-* Create New Project
+* Create unlimited projects
-* Set title and details of the project
+* Set the name and description for your project
 * Assign users to that project

-Todo Lists
+* Keep everyone informed via the message board, where you can send attachments and messages and the team can respond and view the messages

+Todos

-* Create list to organize todos
+* Create to-do lists for all the work you need to do
-* Edit list
-* Add todos under that list
+* Create, view, edit and customize as many tasks as you want to under that list
-* Assign todo to a user
+* Assign task to users
+* See details of the task by clicking on them
-* Add one/multiple attachment(s) to that todo
+* Add one/multiple attachment(s) to that task
-* Set due date for that todo
+* Set due date for that taks
-* Mark todo as complete/reopen todo
+* Mark task as complete
+* Reopen task if needed
-* Discuss todo by commenting on it
+* Start discussion with other team members about that task by commenting on that task

 Messages